 - Drinking in rounds can mean you end up drinking more than you intended.
 Instead, drink at your own pace.

 - Try cutting down with a friend, as you'll be more likely to stick to it with moral support.

-- Eat a healthy dinner before you start drinking so you're not tempted to go for less healthy options later in the evening.
+- Try drinking with a meal or eating a healthy dinner before you have drinks.
+This may help you eat less healthy options later in the evening.